Micron – targets at 470 and 640 USD amid AI memory shortage

 Micron’s business model centres on developing, producing, and selling semiconductor memory modules and data storage solutions.
 The company’s segments are categorised by the product markets listed below:

-• Personal computers and devices: this includes revenue from the sale of memory used in PCs, laptops, and workstations
+• Personal computers and devices: this includes revenue from the sale of memory used in PCs, laptops, and workstations.

-• Mobile devices: memory chips for smartphones and tablets, where Micron competes against companies producing comparable products for high-performance devices
+• Mobile devices: memory chips for smartphones and tablets, where Micron competes against companies producing comparable products for high-performance devices.

-• Storage devices: products and solutions for NAND flash memory-based data storage
+• Storage devices: products and solutions for NAND flash memory-based data storage.

-• Embedded systems: memory components and modules for integration into systems used in the automotive and healthcare sectors, as well as the manufacturing industry
+• Embedded systems: memory components and modules for integration into systems used in the automotive and healthcare sectors, as well as the manufacturing industry.

 The company provides detailed data for each segment and aggregates them into two major sectors in its report.
 The first sector is DRAM (Dynamic Random-Access Memory), which accounts for a substantial share of the company’s revenues (about 70%).
 DRAM is used in personal computers, servers, smartphones, graphics cards and other devices.
 The second sector, NAND (flash memory), accounts for about 25-30% of revenues.
-NAND products are used in SSDs (solid-state drives), mobile devices, data storage systems and other products requiring rapid and reliable access to information.
+NAND products are used in SSDs (solid-state drives), mobile devices, data storage systems and other products that require rapid and reliable access to information.

-Micron Technology Inc. Q4 FY 2024 report
+Micron Technology Inc. Q4 2024 financial results

 • Revenue: 7.75 billion USD (+93%)